Winegrowers Supplies - Vine Varieties - information

 previously as hybrids, direct producers, interspecific, disease-resistant, disease-tolerant.

-Most of the cultivars that are still known as hybrids or direct producers were bred between 1880 and 1935 in France.
+The cultivars that are still known as hybrids or direct producers were bred between 1880 and 1935 in France.

 Piwi implies a certain resistance or tolerance towards the fungal diseases that are present locally or world-wide.
-Such diseases infect all pure vinifera cultivars (e.g. Pinot noir, Chardonnay, Riesling etc.) where an out-of-control infestation can lead to total crop loss.
+Such diseases infect all pure Vitis vinifera cultivars (e.g. Pinot noir, Chardonnay, Riesling etc.) where an out-of-control infestation can lead to total crop loss.
 These vinifera varieties need to be sprayed with approved fungicides 6 to 10 times during the growing season; the fungicides inevitably enter our environment.

 Thoughts on choosing vine varieties